cmu-db/noisepage-pilot/behavior/README.md

 ## BenchBase Benchmark Databases

-This list includes several BenchBase benchmarks that have been run through behavior modeling.
-TODO(GH): denote which do/don't work with plan differencing.
+The following list of BenchBase benchmarks work with behavior modeling.

+- Auctionmark
+- Epinions
+- Seats
-- AuctionMark
+- Sibench
 - SmallBank
 - TATP
-- TPC-C - primary focus
+- TPC-C
-- TPC-H - pending dataloader
 - Twitter
 - Voter
 - Wikipedia
 - YCSB

+Caveats:

+- Various benchmarks yields slightly different OUs for a BenchBase run with the same configuration.
+- If you curtail the BenchBase experiment time too short, you will not get data for all OUs.
+This may or may not be related to the above issue.
+- TPC-H will be testable when the dataloader is merged.
+- Epinions is missing results for the Materialize OU in one plan.

 ## Resource Consumption Metrics